Kicking Techniques

 Basic Kick Skills

-The basic version of each kick is performed by the rear leg of the given stance.
+The basic version of each kick is performed by the rear leg.

 Front Kick